Table of Contents

 Function of Disease Models

 A disease model is characterized by the commonly accepted view of disease and creates a feeling of belonging to a group (think of the various medical specialities).
 The perception and the organization of actions in the daily practice routine are structured by disease models.
 Depending on which model becomes the focal point, facts are considered from different angles.
+The doctor focuses on the dysfunction or defect within the patient through the use of problem solving techniques.
+Medical history of the patient, physical examination as well as diagnostic test are used to form the basis for the identification and treatment of a diseases.

 Our behavior mainly depends on our learning and thinking processes, even if we feel uncomfortable and sick.
 In the behavioral analysis, five condition dimensions are considered that can explain many human behavior patterns.